fusion32/gldiag/gllgen/README.md

 GLLGen
 ======

-A tool for generating the OpenGL API loader files.
+A tool for generating the OpenGL API or the Vulkan API loader files.